themindfulbit/td/_content/1-episodes/2014-08-10-078-the-pen-is-mightier.md

 The [Rotring 600 mechanical pencil](http://www.amazon.com/gp/product/B00AZX06U6/ref=as_li_ss_tl?ie=UTF8&tag=duckwing-20&linkCode=as2&camp=217145&creative=399373&creativeASIN=B00AZX06U6) is a solid piece of construction.
 It's weighted well and feels good for sketching.
 The [800 model](http://www.amazon.com/gp/product/B00AZWS8XO/ref=as_li_ss_tl?ie=UTF8&tag=duckwing-20&linkCode=as2&camp=217145&creative=399373&creativeASIN=B00AZWS8XO) brings the same attributes to a retractable pencil, which is nice if you want to carry it with you regularly.

 {{ theme:partial src="fancy-quote" url="{{ soundcloudurl }}" time="43:17" person="gabe" quote="The bigger the better" }}

+> {{ theme:partial src="aside-header" voice="bob" text="Audio Engineer's Note" }}
+>
+> Nope, that title isn't going to do.
+Much too professional sounding.
+That's just bad expectation management.
+Anyways, I'm thrilled to be helping out with the show -- and the excuse to play with some new toys.
+If you have -- or hear -- any feedback, let me know at [@takitapart](http://twitter.com/takitapart/), or by email bob at vanderclay dot com.

 > {{ theme:partial src="aside-header" voice="potatowire" text="Producer's Note" }}
 >